MoSbeaa/London_Bikes_Data_Analysis_Python/README.md

 ## Description

 The main focus of this project is to apply the data analysis process of identifying data, cleaning, analyzing, visualizing, and sharing it.
+The "London Bikes Dataset Analysis using Python" project explores the correlation between bike ridership in London and weather conditions.
+Through comprehensive data analysis, it reveals seasonal ridership patterns, positive correlations with factors like temperature, and the impact of weather conditions on rider preferences.
+Key findings emphasize the importance of weather, with clear skies and optimal temperatures driving higher ridership, while rain and adverse conditions significantly reduce bike usage.
 ## The code

 All the Python work existed in the main.ipynb file